 Your weather preferences can make-or-break a new location for you.
 Various locations across the U.S. experience severe forest fires, droughts, tornadoes, hurricanes, snowstorms and flooding.
 While it’s not fun to think about, it will influence your lifestyle and insurance needs.

 Besides researching what’s standard in each area, you should also look up how extreme weather patterns force you to adapt.
 Earthquakes may be common for people in California, but it can be quite a shocking experience for everyone else.
 Tornadoes in the Midwest or heat waves in the Southwest might not work for you, either.

 Likewise, massive snowstorms are common for residents in northern states but are a significant change for southerners who are not prepared to shovel, drive in poor weather conditions and embrace below zero temperatures.
 These changes can have even more severe consequences for those with allergies or health conditions like asthma and cold urticaria.

 While weather patterns shouldn’t act as the only criteria, they can help you rule out locations.
-Even temperature averages can act as a strong indicator for the type of lifestyle you’ll be able to have in each area.
+Even temperatures can indicate the lifestyle you’ll have in each area.
 If you’ve fallen in love with a city and the only let-down is the weather, remember that you can always take a vacation to nicer climates for a change of scenery.